PremjithK/simple_weather_machine_test/README.md

 - 5-day weather forecast for a user entered city (Enter a city name in the text field to get that city's forecast).

 - Re-launch or Hot Restart the app incase of any Location permission related issue.
 - I dont have any way to test this app for iOS.
-(I dont don't have any mac device or XCode)
+(I don't have any mac device or XCode)